fable-compiler/fable-compiler.github.io/docsrc/communicate/js-from-fable.md

      end
 ```

-From this point it is possible to use it or even to inherit from it and use the keyword `override` as it is usually done on regular F#, [https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/inheritance](see the official F# documentation).
+From this point it is possible to use it or even to inherit from it and use the keyword `override` as it is usually done on regular F#, [see the official F# documentation](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/inheritance).

 #### Let's practice!
 1st try!